fastly/http-compute-js/README.md

 ### Notes / Known Issues

-* The aim of this library aims to provide compatibility where practical.
+* The aim of this library is to provide compatibility where practical.
 Please understand that some features are not possible to achieve 100% compatibility with Node.js, due to platform differences.
 * Other libraries that consume `IncomingMessage` and `ServerResponse` may or may not be compatible with Compute@Edge.
 Some may work with the use of [polyfills, applied during module bundling](https://developer.fastly.com/learning/compute/javascript/#module-bundling).